craigprotzel/Mashups/12_Running_Wild_With_Git_And_Heroku/Heroku_Node_Deploy/README.md

 	git commit -m "First commit"
 	```
 * At anytime it is helpful to execute `git status` or `git status -s` for a "short" version of what the state of the git repository is.
-* If you are unsure of what is going to be added to the git repository when you run `git add .`, you can always type `git add -n .` to do a test run of what will occur.
+* If you are unsure of what is going to be added to the git repository when you run `git add -A`, you can always type `git add -n .` to do a test run of what will occur.
 * If you are only interested in adding a specific file to the repository you can type `git add file-name` to add only a specific file

 #### Step 3 - The Heroku Site
 * Create an account on [Heroku](https://heroku.com)
 * Install [Heroku Toolbelt](https://toolbelt.heroku.com/)
-* In Terminal in your app's directory, first login to Heroku by typing
+* In Terminal in your app's main directory, first login to Heroku by typing

 	```
 	heroku login